OfficeDev/O365-WinPhone-ArtCurator/README.md

 <a name="questions-and-comments"></a>
 ## Questions and comments

-- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-WinPhone-Art-Curator/issues).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-WinPhone-ArtCurator/issues).
-- For all other questions and comments, send an email to [docthis@microsoft.com](mailto:docthis@microsoft.com?subject=Feedback%20on%20Art%20Curator%20for%20Windows%20Phone).
 - For general questions about the Office 365 APIs, post to [StackOverflow](http://stackoverflow.com/).
 Make sure that your questions or comments are tagged with [office365].

 <a name="additional-resources"></a>